-You are about to launch your new business or you haven’t touched your existing website for more than 10 years and you are faced with the dilemma of making the right decision.
-Believe me, everyone goes thru this, even me!
+You are about to launch your new business or you haven’t touched your existing website for many years and you are faced with the question; Believe me, everyone goes thru this, even me!

 Here is my story: I started building and collaborating in designing websites since 1999.
 Those days were simple, few options available, so we just stuck to HTML using Dreamweaver and sometimes Flash.